Draft Freedom of Expression and Academic Freedom Policy

 Speech extends to all forms of expressive conduct including oral speech and written, artistic, musical, and performing works and activity; and the word speak has a corresponding meaning.

 Staff member means an individual employed by the University on a full time or part time basis.
-This includes permanent, fixed-term or casual staff members.
+This includes permanent, fixed-term or casual staff members and adjunct appointees.

 Student means a student enrolled in a course of study at the University.

-University member includes all members of Council, committee members, staff members, honorary and adjunct appointees, committee appointees, students, contractors, subcontractors, and the board and staff members of Auckland UniServices Limited.
+University member includes all members of Council, committee members, staff members, honorary appointees, committee appointees, students, contractors, subcontractors, and the board and staff members of Auckland UniServices Limited.

 University premises includes campuses, facilities, vehicles or buildings owned, leased, licensed, occupied or used by the University.